|

 The Squat

-There are no Lazy-Boy’s
+There are no Lazy-Boys

 If I wanted to relax after a day of traveling – I normally would seek out a comfortable chair – one that you could just flop down into.
-However – the idea of comfortable chair to the Vietnamese was one that was made of plastic, a stool, and about 2 feet off the ground.
-They were everywhere – at the churches, in homes, at the street vendors (with matching little 2 ft. tables).
+However, the idea of a comfortable chair for the Vietnamese was one that was made of plastic, a stool, and about 2 feet off the ground.
+They were everywhere – at the churches, in homes, at the street vendors (with matching little two-foot tables).
 Every time I would sit on one – I wondered whether I would be able to get back up from that uncomfortable position.
-However for a country full of people that would squat like a major league catcher while just hanging out with friends – this squatty chair was considered comfortable.
-Even while traveling on local transportation throughout the country the Vietnamese would sit in a fetus like position with their shoes off and curled up on a chair.
-Never would I consider taking my shoes off and walking around on a train in the US…ick.

-The Vietnamese women are beautiful – they are dainty, they wear white flowing outfits resembling angels – but don’t be surprised when they turn their head to the side hock a loogie.
-This culture has perfected how to spit..everyone does it – babies, kids, men, old women and dainty young girls that look like porceline dolls.
+(Yes, there is no spellcheck for Loogie – I took my best guess!)
+The Vietnamese women are beautiful – they are dainty, they wear flowing white outfits resembling angels – but don’t be surprised when they turn their head to the side hock a loogie.
+This culture has perfected how to spit..everyone does it – babies, kids, men, old women, and dainty young girls who look like porcelain dolls.
 When I was a little girl, I wanted Santa to bring me a doll that cried – I would expect that Vietnamese little girls would want one that would spit.

 rice bowl